Sleep Paralysis Without Hallucinations: 7 Disturbing Experiences

 Why Sleep Paralysis Can Happen Without Hallucinations

-In REM sleep, the brain blocks muscle activity – so you don’t act out dreams.
-If waking up cuts in, that stillness sticks around.
+During REM sleep, the brain inhibits muscle movement — so you don’t act out dreams.
+If wake-ups intrude, that stillness remains.

 This means: